-However, multiport and split tunneling features are absent from the iOS version and some users will surely miss them.
+However, multiport and split tunneling features are absent from the iOS version, and some users will surely miss them.
 The only thing that’s unavailable in Ivacy for Android is Manual Dialing.
 It allows entering your desired server’s hostname and connect to no other but it.
 This feature is handy for users with dedicated IPs and in cases of auto-connection failure.

-When it comes to customization, Ivacy extension only offers to turn WebRTC leak protection on or off.
+When it comes to customization, the Ivacy extension only offers to turn WebRTC leak protection on or off.
 What I missed was some sort of ad and malware blocker to catch up with the top competitors.

 Ivacy VPN has an app for Android TV, but its free proxy version will get you nowhere – you’ll need a full VPN to access streaming platforms.
-The same goes for the FireStick TV app.
+The same goes for the Fire Stick and Fire TV app.
 Luckily, Ivacy VPN has a Kodi add-on that works on most devices.

+You can use Ivacy VPN for Netflix US (but no other libraries).
 For those looking how to watch Netflix US with Ivacy VPN, here’s a quick guide: choose and connect to a dedicated server by opening the Menu on the left and going to the Streaming tab.
 If you’re using a browser extension, click Purposes and Start streaming.

 The dedicated Netflix US streaming server proved to be fast.
 This is what the Netflix speed test (fast.com) showed:

 60 Mbps is more than enough for seamless 4K streaming.
 I was quite satisfied with Ivacy on this front, but not about the fact that on their website, they advertise unblocking “7 major Netflix regions” (we weren’t quite as lucky).